JoergM/website-1/content/docs/tutorial.md

 description = "on GKE"
 draft = false
 weight = 1000
-bref="Learn how to utilize Kubeplatform for your production-ready cluster on <mark>GKE</mark>" toc = true
+bref="Learn how to utilize KubePlatform for your production-ready cluster on <mark>GKE</mark>" toc = true
 +++
 <h3 class="section-head" id="1"><a href="#1">Precondition</a></h3>